Automattic/jetpack/readme.txt

 **Enhancements**

 * Comments: update how comment types are stored to be fully compatible with upcoming WordPress Core changes.
+* Sync: improve performance of the synchronization process on sites with plugins generating an important amount of posts.

 **Improved compatibility**